olalekanolanrewaju/Project1/project1.md

 ### STEP 4 — CREATING A VIRTUAL HOST FOR YOUR WEBSITE USING APACHE

-#### I dont seem to understand from the PHP bit...I need some clearity
+#### I dont seem to understand from the PHP bit...I need some clarity